-- 4.4.1 This article permits the undertaker to use and operate the generating station and associated plant with a nominal net electrical output of up to 1,700 MWe,.
+- 4.4.1 This article permits the operation of undertaker to use and operate the generating station and associated plant with a nominal net electrical output of up to 1,700 MWe, and associated plant, that comprise the authorised development.
 The authorised development described in more detail in Schedule One makes it clear that the "generating station" may consist of up to two generating units.
 Consequently Article 5 in conjunction with Schedule One permits the operation of one or two generating stations, enabling the development to be constructed in phases. - 4.4.2 The article also expressly states that the Order does not dispense with the need to apply for any other permits or licences that are required to operate the electricity generating station.
-As highlighted in the document Other Consents and Licences [APP-035], The Applicant has already submitted an application for a bilateral connection agreement for connection to the National Grid substation and has secured a bilateral connection agreement for a 1,700MWe directly connected power station (Tees CCPP Power Station at Greystones A and B 275kv substations Reference: A/SUUL/18/1909/TEE-1EN(0)).
+As highlighted in the document Other Consents and Licences [APP-035], The Applicant has already submitted an application for a bilateral connection agreement for connection to the National Grid substation to-secure the electricity connection and has secured a bilateral connection agreement for a 1,700MWe directly connected power station (Tees CCPP Power Station at Greystones A and B 275kv substations Reference: A/SUUL/18/1909/TEE-1EN(0)).
 The Applicant further anticipates applying for the necessary capacity agreement for the reservation of gas to secure the gas supply in the near future.
 Further information is given in the Grid Connection Statement [APP-033] and the Gas Connection Statement [APP-034].
-Following the grant of the Order, the Applicant will submit applications for an environmental permit for the operation of the generating station and an application to vary an existing greenhouse gas permit.
+Thereafter The Applicant intends to apply for an electricity-generation licence in February 2018, following which it Following the grant of the Order, the Applicant will submit applications for an environmental permit for the operation of the generating station and an application to vary an existing greenhouse gas permit.